Thursday, April 24, 2025

 People: high turnover, low morale, inconsistent decisions

-Processes & policies: no escalation path, unclear ownership
+Processes and policies: no escalation path, unclear ownership

 Technology: manual logging, siloed tools